aeternity/protocol/epoch/api/contract_api_usage.md

 You interact with a Aeternity node through HTTP.
 To learn more about contracts and contract life cycles see [the doc](/contracts/contracts.md).

-The following assumes that the node exposes at address 127.0.0.1 the following ports:
-* HTTP external API: 3013
-* HTTP internal API: 3113

 There are two basic types of API calls, off-chain operations and on-chain transactions.

 In order to affect the state of the chain you have to submit a signed transaction